 Working with our international ACCORD partners, our research is helping to provide answers to policy questions for marine management.
 We are supporting our overseas partners to develop sustainable marine economies and boost their resilience to natural hazards.
-Prof. Kevin Horsburgh, NOC Chief Scientist for International Development

-The evidence and tools provided by this research will allow decision makers include the needs and values of some of the poorest and most vulnerable groups who depend on the coast.
+The evidence and tools provided by this research will allow decision makers to include the needs and values of some of the poorest and most vulnerable groups who depend on the coast.

 Beneficiaries and Capacity Building

-ACCORD will work in partnership with our international partners to develop resilience to natural hazards and the growth of Blue Economies, by supporting decision-makers in identifying ways to adapt to the next century of environmental and climatic stressors.
+ACCORD is working in partnership with our international partners to develop resilience to natural hazards and the growth of Blue Economies, by supporting decision-makers in identifying ways to adapt to the next century of environmental and climatic stressors.
 Protecting critical ecosystems and habitats requires an ecosystem-based, multidisciplinary approach to inform integrated management strategies.
 The primary beneficiaries are policy makers, resource managers and coastal managers.
 The benefits are an increased knowledge base and local capability and capacity to deliver up-to-date relevant information.
 The ongoing partnerships developed in ACCORD will provide a foundation for future collaboration for transdisciplinary oceanographic research that will deliver the scientific evidence vital for marine decision-making.
 This will directly help our overseas partners in their attainment of UN Sustainable Development Goals.